CaptainWild/checknote/README.md

 ### Simple

-WebNote is a simple, plain-text note-taking app for the web with Markdown support.
+CheckNote is a simple, plain-text note-taking app for the web with Markdown support.
 What you see is what you paste.
 No WYSIWIG, no formatting pasted from the web, and no features you don't need or want.

 ### Organized